 Geomorphic channel units, as used in this report, are fluvial geomorphic descriptors of channel shape and stream velocity.
-Pools, riffles, and runs are types of geomorphic channel units considered for National Water-Quality Assessment (NAWOA) Program habitat sampling.
+Pools, riffles, and runs are types of geomorphic channel units considered for National Water-Quality Assessment (NAWQA) Program habitat sampling.

-Green algae (Chlorophyta) are unicellular or colonial algae with chlorophyll pigments similar to those in terrestrial green plants.
-Some forms of green algae produce mats or floating "moss" in lakes.
-The abundance of green algae in phytoplankton samples is expressed as the number of cells per milliliter (cells/mL) or biovolume in cubic micrometers per milliliter (μm3/mL).
-The abundance of green algae in periphyton samples is given in cells per square centimeter (cells/cm2) or biovolume per square centimeter (μm3/cm2).
-(See also "Phytoplankton" and "Periphyton")
+Green algae have chlorophyll pigments similar in color to those of higher green plants.
+Some forms produce algae mats or floating "moss" in lakes.
+Their concentrations are expressed as number of cells per milliliter (cells/mL) of sample.
+(See also "Phytoplankton")

 Habitat, as used in this report, includes all nonliving (physical) aspects of the aquatic ecosystem, although living components like aquatic macrophytes and riparian vegetation also are usually included.
-Measurements of habitat typically are made over a wider geographic scale than are measurements of species distribution.
+Measurements of habitat are typically made over a wider geographic scale than are measurements of species distribution.